2977094657/ScreenMemo/README.en.md

 <summary>How to backup/migrate data?</summary>

 - Use “Data Import/Export” to export/import assets and database in one click for migration or archiving.
+- When importing you can choose “Overwrite Import” or “Merge Import”.
+Merge keeps existing data and deduplicates the archive before merging, which is useful for stitching multiple backups together.
 </details>

 ## Quick Start